MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/add-functions/using-the-SKFunction-decorator.md

 ### Running your native function
 Now that you've created your first native function, you can import it and run it using the following code.
-Notice how calling a native function is the same as calling a semantic function.
+Notice how calling a native function is the same as calling a prompt.
 This is one of the benefits of using the kernel, both semantic and native functions are treated identically.

 # [C#](#tab/Csharp)